- University >

 Prof. Dirk Metzger, Vice President / Department of Civil Engineering, Technische Hochschule Mittelhessen

-Prof. Holger Rohn, Department of Industrial Engineering, Technische Hochschule Mittelhessen - discussion
+Prof. Holger Rohn, Department Business Administration and Engineering , Technische Hochschule Mittelhessen - discussion

 As a publicly funded university of applied sciences, the TH Mittelhessen has a social responsibility.
 This also and especially applies to climate protection.
 Climate protection at and in a university has many different levels and facets.
-In their impulses, the professors Dirk Metzger, Harald Weigand and Holger Rohn show how action for climate protection in university operations, in research, in teaching, in transfer and in relation to governance of the THM can look like.
+Professors Dirk Metzger, Harald Weigand and Holger Rohn show in their impulses what action for climate protection can look like in university operations, in research, in teaching, in transfer and in relation to governance at THM .

 The events take place in cooperation with the Bildungsforum im Stadtmarketing und Verkehrsverein Friedberg e.
 V. instead.

-The transmission is carried out by Laboratory 10 of the THM under the direction of Prof. Dr. Sebastian Vogt.
+The transmission is carried out by THM Laboratory 10 under the direction of Prof. Dr. Sebastian Vogt.

 Makerspaces - space for new ideas (December 02, 2020)